Entropy and stability of hyperbolic manifolds: Introduction

+\item $(M\setminus Z,g)$ is Gromov-Hausdorff close to $(\spt S_\infty,d_\infty)$ via a topologically natural map. \end{itemize} The properties of $\mathrm{Bar} \circ \Psi$ are not as good as those of $\mathrm{Bar}$, so unlike Theorem \ref{theorem:unique}, we cannot readily conclude that $\Psi$ is an isometry for the intrinsic metrics.
+We need to remove a small subset $Z$ from $M$ to get the Gromov-Hausdorff closeness property above.

+In order to prove that the map $\Psi$ above is, in fact, an isometry, we rely on a volume entropy comparison result, Theorem \ref{cle}.
+The latter roughly says that if $(M\setminus Z,g)$ is naturally Gromov-Hausdorff close to a metric space $(M,d)$ and if there is a $1$-Lipschitz map $\Psi$ from $(M,g_0)$ to $(M,d)$, then either $\Psi$ is an isometry or the volume entropy of $(M,g)$ is strictly larger than $n-1$.
+To show this, we make use of the equidistribution of geodesic spheres in the unit tangent bundles of closed hyperbolic manifolds, a result shown by Eskin-McMullen in \cite{EskinMcMullen93}.

-We conclude the proof by applying a lemma of Portegies \cite{Portegies15}: if a sequence of integral current spaces converges to a limit in the intrinsic flat topology without volume loss, then viewed as metric measure spaces the sequence converges to the limit in the Gromov-Prokhorov topology.
+Applying that comparison result to $(\spt S_\infty, d_\infty)$, we conclude that the map $\Psi$ above is an isometry.
+This yields the intrinsic flat stability result, Theorem \ref{intrinsic flat stability}.
+We conclude the proof of Theorem \ref{theorem:stable} by applying a lemma of Portegies \cite{Portegies15}: if a sequence of integral current spaces converges to a limit in the intrinsic flat topology without volume loss, then viewed as metric measure spaces the sequence converges to the limit in the Gromov-Prokhorov topology.